Nuclear-Company/Nuclear-security/README.md

 Install the py.file (we recommend the latest version) then trust the author (Nuclear Company) and finally run the file in terminal.
 If you encounter any problems, please contact nuclear.company2@gmail.com
+## News 📫:
+The developers are currently working on adding new features to Nuclear Security.
+(such as compatibility with other operating systems)